 Travel is on my mind these days, mainly because I’m leaving on a cruise in a couple of weeks.
-I’m like to think that I’m pretty good at packing, so I thought I’d share some of my tips with you.
+I’d like to think that I’m pretty good at packing, so I thought I’d share some of my best travel tips with you.

 3. Simplify your toiletries.
 I keep my toiletries bag permanently packed with a lot of the items I know I will need for a trip – comb, extra toothbrush & toothpaste, 3 oz. bottles filled with my preferred brand of shampoo and body wash.
-Then I can mostly grab and go and just add in some jewelry and a few other odds and ends at the last minute.
+Then any time I’m taking a trip, I grab my prescription meds and a little jewelry and I’m good to go.

 5. Properly label your bags.
 Be sure your address and cell phone number (your home phone isn’t as helpful in this case) is both inside and outside your suitcase.
-If you have the stereotypical black bag that looks like every other black bag, you’ll want to add a bright ribbon or something to help you find it instantly on the baggage carousel.
+If you have the stereotypical black bag that looks exactly like every other black bag, you’ll want to add a bright ribbon or something to help you find it instantly on the baggage carousel.
 Then snap a picture of it with your cell phone camera.
 If your bag is misplaced, you can show the baggage claim people exactly what it looks like.
 I’ve got some velcro handle covers in bright dayglo orange so I can instantly identify all my bags.